 Barbara Welton is an attorney who received her B.A. degree in Political Science from Penn State Behrend and her law degree from the University of Pittsburgh.
 She is also a member of the Penn State Behrend Council of Fellows and serves on the Board of Directors for the Penn State Behrend Alumni Association.

 Matt Wiertel received his B.S. degree in Management with minors in Political Science and Economics at Penn State Behrend.
 He also completed a M.B.A. degree at Penn State Behrend and currently is the Director of Business Development at Velocity Network.
 In his role at Velocity Network, Matt works on business planning, acquisitions, and technology projects to grow the company’s information technology and Internet service offerings in Northwest Pennsylvania.
-Matt also serves as the president of Young Erie Professionals and is a member of the Erie Regional Chamber and Growth Partnership’s Board of Directors.
+Matt has also served as president of Young Erie Professionals and as a member of the Erie Regional Chamber and Growth Partnership’s Board of Directors.

 We also thank Sister Joan Chittister, Beth Frederick, Troy Frederick and Joseph Conti for their previous service to the Advisory Board.